d2l-ai/d2l-en/chapter_recurrent-modern/deep-rnn.md

 :label:`sec_deep_rnn`

-Up to now, we only discussed RNNs with a single unidirectional hidden layer.
+Up until now, we have focused on defining networks consisting of a sequence input, a single hidden RNN layer, and an output layer.
-In it the specific functional form of how latent variables and observations interact is rather arbitrary.
-This is not a big problem as long as we have enough flexibility to model different types of interactions.
-With a single layer, however, this can be quite challenging.
-In the case of the linear models, we fixed this problem by adding more layers.
-Within RNNs this is a bit trickier, since we first need to decide how and where to add extra nonlinearity.

-In fact,
-we could stack multiple layers of RNNs on top of each other.
-This results in a flexible mechanism, due to the combination of several simple layers.
-In particular, data might be relevant at different levels of the stack.
-For instance, we might want to keep high-level data about financial market conditions (bear or bull market) available, whereas at a lower level we only record shorter-term temporal dynamics.
+Despite having just one hidden layer between the input at any time step and the corresponding output, there is a sense in which these networks are deep.
+Inputs from the first time step can influence the outputs at the final time step $T$
+(often 100s or 1000s of steps later).
+These inputs pass through $T$ applications of the recurrent layer before reaching the final output.
+However, we often also wish to retain the ability to express complex relationships between the inputs at a given time step and the outputs at that same time step.
+Thus we often construct RNN's that are deep not only in the time direction but also in the input-to-output direction.
+This is precisely the notion of depth that we have already encountered in our development of multilayer perceptrons and deep convolutional neural networks.

+The standard method for building this sort of deep RNN is strikingly simple: we stack the RNNs on top of each other.
+Given a sequence of length $T$, the first RNN produces a sequence of outputs, also of length $T$.
+These, in turn, constitute the inputs to the next RNN layer.
+In this short section, we illustrate this design pattern and present a simple example for how to code up such stacked RNNs.
-Beyond all the above abstract discussion it is probably easiest to understand the family of models we are interested in by reviewing :numref:`fig_deep_rnn`.
-It describes a deep RNN with $L$ hidden layers.
+Below, in :numref:`fig_deep_rnn`, we illustrate a deep RNN with $L$ hidden layers.
-Each hidden state is continuously passed to both the next time step of the current layer and the current time step of the next layer.
+Each hidden state operates on a sequentual input and produces a sequential output.
+Moreover each RNN cell at each time step depends on both the same layer's value at the previous time step and the previous layer's value at the same time step.

 ![Architecture of a deep RNN.](../img/deep-rnn.svg) :label:`fig_deep_rnn`

-## Functional Dependencies

-We can formalize the
-functional dependencies
-within the  deep architecture
-of $L$ hidden layers
-depicted in :numref:`fig_deep_rnn`.
-Our following discussion focuses primarily on the vanilla RNN model, but it applies to other sequence models, too.

-Suppose that we have a minibatch input
+Formally, suppose that we have a minibatch input
-$\mathbf{X}_t \in \mathbb{R}^{n \times d}$ (number of examples: $n$, number of inputs in each example: $d$) at time step $t$.
+$\mathbf{X}_t \in \mathbb{R}^{n \times d}$
+(number of examples: $n$, number of inputs in each example: $d$) at time step $t$.
 At the same time step,
-let
-the hidden state of the $l^\mathrm{th}$ hidden layer  ($l=1,\ldots,L$) be $\mathbf{H}_t^{(l)}  \in \mathbb{R}^{n \times h}$ (number of hidden units: $h$) and the output layer variable be $\mathbf{O}_t \in \mathbb{R}^{n \times q}$ (number of outputs: $q$).
+let the hidden state of the $l^\mathrm{th}$ hidden layer
+($l=1,\ldots,L$) be $\mathbf{H}_t^{(l)} \in \mathbb{R}^{n \times h}$
+(number of hidden units: $h$)
+and the output layer variable be
+$\mathbf{O}_t \in \mathbb{R}^{n \times q}$
+(number of outputs: $q$).
 Setting $\mathbf{H}_t^{(0)} = \mathbf{X}_t$,
 the hidden state of
-the $l^\mathrm{th}$ hidden layer that uses the activation function $\phi_l$ is expressed as follows:
+the $l^\mathrm{th}$ hidden layer that uses the activation function $\phi_l$ is calculated as follows:

 $$\mathbf{H}_t^{(l)} = \phi_l(\mathbf{H}_t^{(l-1)} \mathbf{W}_{xh}^{(l)} + \mathbf{H}_{t-1}^{(l)} \mathbf{W}_{hh}^{(l)}  + \mathbf{b}_h^{(l)}),$$
 :eqlabel:`eq_deep_rnn_H`

 where the weights $\mathbf{W}_{xh}^{(l)} \in \mathbb{R}^{h \times h}$ and $\mathbf{W}_{hh}^{(l)} \in \mathbb{R}^{h \times h}$, together with the bias $\mathbf{b}_h^{(l)} \in \mathbb{R}^{1 \times h}$, are the model parameters of the $l^\mathrm{th}$ hidden layer.

-In the end,
-the calculation of the output layer is only based on the hidden state of the final $L^\mathrm{th}$ hidden layer:
+In the end, the calculation of the output layer is only based on the hidden state of the final $L^\mathrm{th}$ hidden layer:

 $$\mathbf{O}_t = \mathbf{H}_t^{(L)} \mathbf{W}_{hq} + \mathbf{b}_q,$$

 where the weight $\mathbf{W}_{hq} \in \mathbb{R}^{h \times q}$ and the bias $\mathbf{b}_q \in \mathbb{R}^{1 \times q}$ are the model parameters of the output layer.

-Just as with MLPs, the number of hidden layers $L$ and the number of hidden units $h$ are hyperparameters.
+Just as with MLPs, the number of hidden layers $L$ and the number of hidden units $h$ are hyperparameters that we can tune.
-In other words, they can be tuned or specified by us.
-In addition, we can easily
-get a deep gated RNN
-by replacing
-the hidden state computation in
-:eqref:`eq_deep_rnn_H`
+Common RNN layer widths are in the range (64,2056), and common depths are in the range (1, 8).
-with that from a GRU or an LSTM.
+In addition, we can easily get a deep gated RNN by replacing the hidden state computation in :eqref:`eq_deep_rnn_H` with that from a GRU or an LSTM.

 ```{.python .input}